Line Bundles on The First Drinfeld Covering: Introduction

-is a group homomorphism (cf.\ Proposition \ref{abeliangaloisprop}).
+is a group homomorphism (\textit{cf.} Proposition~\ref{abeliangaloisprop}).
 For any $n \geq 1$, $\sigma_n \colon \sM_{n+1} \rightarrow \sM_{n}$ is a Galois covering with Galois group $(1 + \Pi^n \OO_D) / (1 + \Pi^{n+1}\OO_D)$, which is canonically identified with $(\bF, +)$.
-The homomorphism of Theorem \ref{mainthm} is then the homomorphism associated to the abelian Galois covering $\sigma_1 \colon \Sigma^2 \rightarrow \Sigma^1$, where $\Sigma^2$ is the preimage of $\Sigma^1$ in $\sM_2$.
+The homomorphism of Theorem~\ref{mainthm} is then the homomorphism associated to the abelian Galois covering $\sigma_1 \colon \Sigma^2 \rightarrow \Sigma^1$, where $\Sigma^2$ is the preimage of $\Sigma^1$ in $\sM_2$.

-Now for the remainder of the introduction let $d = 1$, and set $\Omega \coloneqq \Omega^1$.
-Our main interest in Theorem \ref{mainthm} is in the following.
-A precise statement of the $p$-adic local Langlands correspondence is formulated when $F = \bQ_p$ \cite{COL}, and Dospinescu and Le Bras \cite{DLB} have used this to show that for $F = \bQ_p$ and all $n \geq 1$, the $D(G)$-module $\OO(\sM_n)$ is coadmissible, where $D(G)$ is the distribution algebra of $G$.
+Now for the remainder of the introduction we focus on the case where $d = 1$ and set $\Omega \coloneqq \Omega^1$.
+Our main interest in Theorem~\ref{mainthm} is in the following.
+The work~\cite{DLB} of Dospinescu and Le Bras describes how certain $D^\times$-isotypical parts of the locally analytic representations $\OO(\sM_n)'$ of $\GL_2(\bQ_p)$ are related to the $p$-adic Langlands correspondence and to the Jacquet--Langlands correspondence.
+We would like to better understand the representations $\OO(\sM_n)'$ more generally for any $F$ and $d \geq 1$.
+For the representation $\OO(\sM_1)'$ and questions regarding admissibility and topological irreducibility, because $\sM_1$ is a disjoint union of copies of $\Sigma^1$, it is sufficient to understand the $D(G)$-module $\OO(\Sigma^1)$, where $D(G)$ is the distribution algebra of $G$.